I Am Fine: New York Rattled By Small Earthquake - UrduPoint

 The USGS says that moderately damaging earthquakes strike somewhere in the urban corridor roughly twice a century, and smaller earthquakes are felt roughly every two to three years.

-Social media users jokingly questioned whether an earthquake coming days before the April 8 solar eclipse, which will be visible across swathes of the northeastern United States, heralded the end of the world.
+Social media users jokingly questioned whether an earthquake coming days before the April 8 solar eclipse, which will be visible across swaths of the northeastern United States, heralded the end of the world.

 New York Governor Kathy Hochul acknowledged New Yorkers were "not accustomed" to earthquakes and - at a hastily convened press briefing -- warned residents to be wary of any possible aftershocks.